Sometimes things come to an end, and it’s not always our choosing. Or at least not the timeline we would have chosen for them.

 I am also choosing to look at all the good this amazing person brought to my life.
 I truly felt a level of connection I never felt before.
 It was really beautiful.
 He felt like family, like someone maybe I was with in another life.
 I am really grateful to have shared some moments with him as part of my journey, even if it was for a short time.
 I do wish the relationship could have lasted longer; I feel we had more to share and learn from each other…but at the same time, I trust the Universe.
 I trust it’s pulling me in another direction which is for my highest good.

 As I am going through all these emotions and reflections, I am also doing the following:

-- More of the things I love: zumba, belly dancing, yoga
+- More of the things I love: meditation, zumba, dancing, yoga, hiking, cycling

 - Reading and watching webinars on how to honor the transition I am in

 - Signed up to take another level of energy healing courses

 - Planning my next business steps that will totally stretch me out of my comfort zone

 So yes, sometimes we go through painful transitions in our lives…but we need to trust that they are happening because something new needs to come in.

 I am doing my best to use this transition as an opportunity to propel me forward, an opportunity to fuel my life and career to yet a whole new level!